microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtons_Spec.md

 | ![alt text](2selected_nonav.png) | ![alt text](3selected_yesnav.png)|
 | Focus is on the "2" RadioButton, and it is shown as selected | The down or right arrow key has been pressed, so focus was moved to the "3" RadioButton, thus selected 3 and unselected 2. |

+## No Wrapping
+The RadioButtons group does not wrap.
+This is because when using a screen reader, a sense of boundary and clear indication of ends versus beginnings is lost and thus making it difficult for vision accessible users to navigate the list easily.
+There is also no enumeration with a RadioButtons group, since groups like this are meant to have a resonable number of items within.

+If you find that you need wrapping behavior, perhaps a RadioButtons group isn't for you.
+Consider using a [ListView with multiple selection enabled](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/listview-and-gridview#item-selection-and-interaction).

 # API Details

 ## RadioButtons